aerdelez/re-fvit/README.md

 4. Added multiple packages to environmment file because of imagenet_seg_eval.py dependencies.
 5. Edited tasks scripts to allow imports to work for themselves as well as the demo.
 6. Small method fixes (e.g. ImageNet class use in generate_visualizations)

-## Layout

-`FViT-main` is a clone of the `main` branch of the https://github.com/kaustpradalab/FViT repository at commit `860b45f`.
-It appears that the authors obtained the `baselines/ViT` directory from https://github.com/hila-chefer/Transformer-Explainability and extended it by adding a qualitative demo `fvit-demo.ipynb`.
-In order to run the demo as well as the segmentation under adversarial attack and classification under perturbation tasks, we applied the aforementioned fixes.
-We also crated a DDS class (DDS.py) now used in both task scripts and added Attribution Rollout to the image segmentation script as another method.

 ## Setting up the Environment